NCBI-Hackathons/CapNetProtStruct/README.md

 ### Capsule networks
 The original Capsule networks code is from https://github.com/XifengGuo/CapsNet-Keras, which is a Keras implementation of CapsNet in the paper:
 Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
-NIPS 2017 We modified the code to do the protein secondary structure prediction.
+NIPS 2017 We modified the code to do the protein secondary structure prediction and domain number prediction.
 ### Testing data
 - CNPSP: There are two sets of testing data: 513 PDB files from Cb513 and 272 PDB files from CullPDB.
 All PDB files were pre-proceed into the data format as training data.
 - CNPDP: The testing data set is manually generated.
 We test oue model using 2 labeled images.